laravel/nova-docs/src/4.0/resources/repeater-fields.md

 ## Repeater Field Capabilities

-While a `Repeatable` can use many of the same fields as typical Nova resources and actions, they do not behave in the same way.
+While a `Repeatable` can use many of the same fields as typical Nova resources and actions, they do not behave similarly.
 For instance, methods like `creationRules`, and `updateRules` are not supported because the validation rules are the same for both creation and edit modes.
 Also, fields inside a `Repeatable` do not support dependent field (`dependsOn`) functionality.

 ### Supported Fields